javierarce/spotimap/README.md

 This map doesn't pretend to be an exhaustive collection of songs about cities, but if you want me to add a particular song do this:

 1. Check that the song exists in Spotify.
-2. Check that the city that the song is referring to appears in the list of stats below.
+2. Check that the city that the song is referring to appears in the [list of stats](#stats) below.
 3. Add the song to the article [List of songs about cities](http://en.wikipedia.org/wiki/List_of_songs_about_cities) (or the corresponding subarticle.)
-4. Open an issue in this repository with the name of the song, the city, and the link the Wikipedia page.
+4. [Add an issue](https://github.com/javierarce/spotimap/issues) in this repository with the name of the song, the city, and the link the Wikipedia page.

 ## Stats